Gubna-Tech/RuneScape/AFK Combat/README.md

 1. Set the toolbar hotkey for the Aggression Flask or Potion in the config file to match the in-game hotkey.
 2. Ensure that the option for Aggression Potions or Flasks is set to true in the config file.

+## Anti-AFK Configuration
+To avoid being logged out due to inactivity, the script includes an Anti-AFK feature.
+Configure the following settings in the config file:

+1. Set the option for Anti-AFK to true in the config file.
+2. Enter the coordinates of the game/play area for the mouse to move around in to prevent being logged out.

 ## Potion Configuration
 The script supports various optional potions.
 Configure the following settings in the config file for each desired potion: